-3.1 Purpose: To avoid the possibility of a non-match due to different spacing of words, line breaks, or paragraphs.
+4.1 Purpose: To avoid the possibility of a non-match due to different spacing of words, line breaks, or paragraphs.

-3.1.1 Guideline: All whitespace should be treated as a single blank space.
+4.1.1 Guideline: All whitespace should be treated as a single blank space.
 Templates do not include markup for this guideline.
+While not used for matching purposes, <p> and </p> denote paragraphs and <br /> denote line breaks in the text.

-4. Capitalization
+5. Capitalization